How Important Is Filing a Police Report After an Accident?

 It is impossible to foresee how an accident may affect your life in the days to come.
 If you have been involved in a collision, take the time to file a detailed police report.
 Give a clear, honest and detailed statement to the police officer, but do not address issues of guilt or assign blame.
 Record the name and badge number of the responding officer, and ask when the police report will be ready.
 Collect a copy of the report as soon as possible.

 Injured in a Pennsylvania Car Accident?
-Contact a Lansdale Personal Injury Lawyer Today
+Contact a Bristol Personal Injury Lawyer Today

 If you have suffered an injury due to another driver’s negligence, get legal help.
-Contact Rubin, Glickman, Steinberg and Gifford online or call 215-822-7575.
+Contact Rubin, Glickman, Steinberg & Gifford, P.C. online or call us.
 We offer free initial consultations to all clients.
 We collect no fees unless we win compensation on your behalf.
 We have offices located in both Colmar, PA and Newtown, PA, and can even meet with you in your home or hospital during extenuating circumstances.
 Call now.